Black Bob (comics)

 Black Bob was the name of a fictional Border Collie from Selkirk in the Scottish Borders; his 'owner' was Andrew Glenn, a bearded shepherd.
 Black Bob originally appeared as a text story in The Dandy on 25 November 1944; in that story, Black Bob follows his owner's nephew who is playing truant and tries to bring him back to school.

 The characters were created by John Hunter (1903-1984), originally from Hawick, who worked as a journalist in Dundee, and then came to stay in Selkirk, living in a house in Elm Row, and owning a china and gift shop in Market Place.
 He wrote the original stories, which were then illustrated by DC Thomson's staff artist, Jack Prout.
-Amongst other things, John was an Elder in the Church of Scotland, and a member of Selkirk Camera Club.